 That sense of utility is perpetuated in Lazy Sunday House’s plans to tap into the long-term housing shortage in the southeastern California area.
 “We hope to eventually build an ADU [accessory dwelling unit] on the property to provide a space in that regard,” said Stocker.

-To ensure travelers continue their sustainable practices on the road, Stocker recommends eliminating as many single-use items as possible.
-“At first it seems difficult to do, but just a few minor swaps, such as a reusable water bottle, reusable pouches instead of plastic zip bags and a set of your own cutlery can make a huge difference in the long run,” he said.
+To ensure travelers continue their sustainable practices on the road, Clarisse Stocker recommends eliminating as many single-use items as possible.
+“At first it seems difficult to do, but just a few minor swaps, such as a reusable water bottle, reusable pouches instead of plastic zip bags and a set of your own cutlery can make a huge difference in the long run,” she said.

 For entrepreneurs interested in the venture of rental properties, that eco-friendly mindset should remain.
-When outfitting a space, Stocker advises avoiding synthetic fibers and opting for 100% cotton or bamboo.
+When outfitting a space, she advises avoiding synthetic fibers and opting for 100% cotton or bamboo.
 Harsh, chemical-composed cleaning and hygiene items should be swapped with biodegradable formulas, and when it comes to q-tips, avoid the versions with the plastic handle (“those should be eradicated all together”).
 In fact, avoid any plastic in the house, such as plastic-wrapped amenities or plastic trash liners.
 Additionally, Stocker suggests plastic water bottles be replaced with glass bottled water.

 Beyond the property’s acreage proximity, Lazy Sunday House encourages guests to get in touch with nature through an array of recreational activities (Covid-19 restrictions may apply).
 Cruise twenty minutes southeast of Route 62 to enter Joshua Tree National Park.

 Voyaging Joshua Tree National Park